 Maybe you can help her find some enthusiastic partners?

 by Jerry Impellezzeri

 The Travel Air Wichita Homecoming celebrating 90 years since the founding of Travel Air, Inc. was a very memorable event by all who were able to attend.
-This issue is dedicated to recording to a small degree what happened and to share some of our experiences.
+Here is my story of the event and what happened and some of my experiences.